Scrooge (musical): Further UK productions

+Another revival, directed by Thom Southerland will be presented at the SEC Armadillo in Glasgow, starring Marti Pellow as Scrooge from 12 December 2026 to 10 January 2027.

 Australian production

 After premiering in Birmingham, Producer, Graham Mulvein co-produced the original UK production in Australia, with Producer, David Mariner, featuring Keith Michell, Max Gillies, Tony Taylor and William Zappa, ran from November 1993 to January 1994 at the Princess Theatre in Melbourne.

 U.S. productions

 The American premiere opened on 26 October 2004 at the Ford Center for the Performing Arts Oriental Theatre in Chicago.
 This production was produced by Bill Kenwright and starred Richard Chamberlain in the title role.

 It has also been performed by the Spring Lake Theatre Company in Spring Lake, New Jersey, every Christmas season since 1982.
 Mark E. Fleming originated the production at Spring Lake and has staged the production at the Premier Theatre Co since its founding in 1987.
-In 2022, the Spring Lake Theatre will present its 40th anniversary production.
+In 2022, the Spring Lake Theatre presented its 40th anniversary production.

 Another production of the show has been performed since 1982 by The Players Of Utica, located in Utica, New York.
 Director Peter Loftus has been the only director for the show during the entire run, which celebrated its 30th year in 2012.
 The production has become an annual community event during the holidays, in terms of both audiences and casts.
 The 2012 cast was one of the largest of its 30-year run, with over 250 members.
 The show regularly does a community performance for local schools and senior programs.
 Turnout for this annual performance has exceeded 1,500 students from area schools.

+In Longmont, Colorado, "Scrooge!" has been performed annually since 1987 at Jesters Dinner Theater.
+Notably, the role of Scrooge played by Scott Moore at every performance.